 As an active speaker on Angular and PWA topics I often receive a question: what option to choose to automate building Angular PWA?
 There is no “right” answer, you have to choose the option which works best for you.
 In this session I generalized my experience with two great options: Angular Service Worker and Workbox.
 I believe this technical session will be very useful for many Angular developers.

 Maxim Salnikov is an Oslo-based cloud and web front-end geek with a strong passion for developer community building.
-He architects and builds complex web applications since the end of the last century, and has extensive experience with all aspects of the web platform, focusing on apps managing real-time data from IoT devices, and Progressive Web Apps.
+He builds complex web applications since the end of the last century and has extensive experience with all aspects of the web platform, focusing on apps managing real-time data from IoT devices, and Progressive Web Apps.
 He is a Google Developer Expert in Web Technologies & IoT, and a former Microsoft MVP in Development Technologies.

 Maxim is a founder and active contributor to two conferences: Mobile Era and ngVikings - Nordics' main conferences for mobile and Angular developers respectively.
 Also, he leads Norway's largest meetups dedicated to web front-end and mobile: Angular Oslo, Mobile Meetup, Oslo PWA, Framsia.

 Maxim is passionate about sharing his web platform experience and knowledge with the community.
 He travels extensively for visiting developer events and speaking/training at conferences and meetups around the world.